-There are a few secrets on how to grow raspberries the best easy way that you probably don’t know about.
+There are a few secrets on how to grow raspberries the best easy way that you may not know.
 Is there even a thing as too many raspberries?
-NO!
-Learn how to grow raspberries the easy way for free!

 Want more raspberries?
 Of course, you do… Who doesn’t?
 We all love raspberries and you can grow more raspberries for free by babysitting your starts!
-Raspberries are spread by their roots, sending up new starts in the spring and throughout the season.
+Raspberries are spread by their roots, and they send up new raspberry cane starts in the spring and throughout the season.

-If you want to put in a new raspberry patch, find someone who has one and get starts from them!
-This will save you so much money because raspberry starts are more than $8 each!
-These raspberry starts on amazon are beautiful… but you’ll pay for them!
+If you want to put in a new raspberry patch, find someone who already has one and get starts from them in the spring!
+This will save you so much money!

-Fertilize your raspberries bushes to help them produce more raspberries for free!
+Fertilize your raspberries canes with a general fertilizer in the early spring to help them produce more raspberries!
 You can use free fertilizer like homemade compost, composted cow manure, or fully composted chicken manure.

 Make sure to mix your fertilizer well with soil so it doesn’t get too hot on your plants.
 If you are using cow manure use about 75 pounds to every 100 feet of raspberries.

-If you are planting raspberries for the first time, till your fertilizer deep into the soil before planting your raspberry starts.
+If you’re planting raspberries for the first time, mix your fertilizer deep into the soil before planting your raspberry starts, for best production.

-You wouldn’t think that weeding is that important for berry production, but it is.
+You wouldn’t think that weed control would be that important for berry production, but it is.
 Weeds eat up all the nutrients that your raspberry plants need and can choke them out.

 Some weeds are worse than others, but they should all be removed from your raspberry patch on a regular basis.